 Collaboration with the Breast Unit of the The Royal Marsden was initiated immediately with Drs Ian Smith, Adrian Harris, Charles Coombes and Trevor Powles (all long since Professors).
 He joined The Royal Marsden in 1988 as head of a new Biochemical Endocrinology Team and became Head of the joint Royal Marsden Hospital-ICR Academic Department of Biochemistry in 1990.

 His chair in Biochemical Endocrinology was awarded by London University in 1994 and he was named Professor of Translational Research in the Breast Cancer Now Toby Robins Research Centre in 2004.
-He is the Theme Leader for Breast Cancer Research for the Biomedical Research Centre for Cancer and leader of the Endocrinology Team in the Breast Cancer Now Breast Cancer Centre.
-He was awarded the William McGuire Memorial Lectureship in 2007 and has been a Senior Investigator of National Institute of Health Research since 2009.
+Currently, he is the Breast Cancer Research Team Leader at the Biomedical Research Centre and leader of the Endocrinology Team in the Breast Cancer Now Breast Cancer Centre.

-He is a passionate advocate of the need for standardised, well-validated assays for biomarkers in the clinical management of breast cancer, and is on the Steering Committee for ASCO/CAP guidelines for steroid receptor measurements and a member of the committee for HER2 guidelines.
+He is a passionate advocate of the need for standardised, well-validated assays for biomarkers in the clinical management of breast cancer, and is on the Steering Committee for ASCO/CAP guidelines for HER2 and steroid receptor measurements.